bzamecnik/visualmusictheory.com/content/visual-music-theory.md

 Title: Visual Music Theory
 Date: 2015-01-25
 Category: Music theory
+Summary: Introducing this blog focused on music theory through visualization and making complex things simple.
+Find out what kind of content you can expect, for whom it is written and why.

 In this post I'd like to introduce my blog [Visual Music Theory](http://www.visualmusictheory.com/) - what kind of content you can expect, for whom it is written and why.